garden-io/garden/docs/reference/commands.md

     # Additional detail, specific to the provider.
     detail:

+    namespaceStatuses:
+      - pluginName:

+        # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a
+        # letter, and cannot end with a dash) and must not be longer than 63 characters.
+        namespaceName:

+        state:

     # The ID used for the service by the provider (if not the same as the service name).
     externalId: